magento/magento2-page-builder/docs/create-custom-content-type/workflow-tips.md

 ## Setup and cache

-If you change something in the configuration of your extension and the change is not visible, run `bin/magento setup:upgrade` to ensure that the configuration is updated. to execute the `bin/magento setup:upgrade` command.
+If you change something in the configuration of your extension and the change is not visible, run `bin/magento setup:upgrade` to ensure that the configuration is updated.

-## Check vendor code

-When using example code from the (https://github.com/magento-devdocs/pagebuilder-examples)[PageBuilderExamples] in your project, and your modification shows no result, make sure you have adopted the latest version of the config XML files if needed.